MingxuanLiu/Protective-DNS-Draft/draft-liu-dnsop-protective-dns.md

 --- abstract

-Protective DNS identifies whether the domain names requested by client customers are in the blocklist (or threat intelligence) it maintains.
-For domain names listed in the blocklist, it rewrites the resolution results to secure resources to prevent users from accessing malicious resources, such as malicious servers (IP addresses), etc.
+Protective DNS identifies whether domain names requested by clients are in its maintained blocklist.
+For blocklisted domains, it rewrites resolution responses to point to secure resources (e.g., safe servers) to prevent user access to malicious entities.

-Due to its flexible deployment model and effective defenses, the scale of Protective DNS deployments has grown continuously through numerous deployment efforts.
-Not only have well-known domain name resolution service providers begun deploying this defensive service, but some nations have also initiated national-level deployments.
-Concurrently, studies have also made several efforts to analyze Protective DNS, identifying a series of implementation discrepancies.
+Owing to its effective defenses, Protective DNS deployment has surged through numerous efforts.
+Not only have renowned DNS resolution service providers adopted this defense, but some nations have also launched national-scale deployments.
+Concurrently, studies have attempted to analyze Protective DNS, identifying a series of implementation inconsistencies.

-Therefore, this document aims to provide specific and practical considerations for the deployment, operation and security of Protective DNS by summarizing relevant conclusions.
-It should be stated that this document is primarily intended for those willing to deploy Protective DNS for defensive purposes, offering concrete considerations regarding deployment.
+Thus, this document aims to provide specific operational and security considerations for Protective DNS by synthesizing key findings.
+It is intended primarily for entities seeking to deploy Protective DNS for defensive purposes, offering concrete deployment recommendations.

 --- middle